wilkelab/ggridges/cran-comments.md

-This is a minor version increase for ggjoy, providing numerous improvements and new features.
+This is a minor version increase for ggridges, providing numerous improvements and new features.
 It also adds a missing import statement that wasn't flagged by CRAN check for the previous submission.

 One data file contains UTF-8 marked strings.
 The file contains election results from Catalania,